timelet/timelet/README.md

 1. Make sure you have [Docker](https://docs.docker.com/get-docker/) up and running
 1. Get [Visual Studio Code](https://code.visualstudio.com/) with [Remote Containers](https://code.visualstudio.com/docs/remote/containers) ready
-1. Open the project in the Remote Container and run `pnpm start`
+1. Open the project in the Remote Container and run `pnpm dev`
 1. A build can be created with `pnpm build`.
 For testing purposes a local server can be started in the `build` directory with `python3 -m http.server`, if Python 3 is installed.
 1. Lint the code with `pnpm check:types`, `pnpm check:format` and `pnpm check:lint`.
 1. Run tests with `pnpm test`